Father* | Jonah Dyer (b. about 1767, d. about 1832) |

 Birth | about 1767 | Jonah Dyer was born about 1767. |

-Death | about 1832 | He died The cause of his death (at the age of 65) in the year of 1832 is not known about 1832 at age ~65 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death | about 1832 | He died The cause of his death (at the age of 65) in the year of 1832 is not known about 1832 at age ~65 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 His death is not known; as neither death or birth location are known, used the conceptual continent |

 Person Source | Jonah Dyer had person sources.1 |